-Email Bill Sullivan email@example.com to become an author on our blog.
+Email Bill Sullivan firstname.lastname@example.org to become an author on our blog.
 Who can join?
 Any student (grades 5-12) from Connecticut or any student interested or connected in some way to the process of researching and writing Connecticut history.
 This year’s topic is to investigate the home front experience in Connecticut’s towns.
-Contact us and join this project-based learning adventure today.
-For more information, click here: https://caisctpbl.wordpress.com/2017/09/26/what-happened-in-your-town-during-wwi/
+What did daily life look like in your Connecticut town during WWI?
+What were the various iterations of the war effort in your community?
+Did everyone support the war effort?
+The state-wide commemorative process for the 100th anniversary of WWI provides Connecticut students and teachers an opportunity to investigate the home front experience and network with other Connecticut historians to discover the best historical methods to uncover more original history.
+Join this important project today.
+Again, email

 Last year’s topic was freedom and slavery during the pivotal year of 1774.
 Click here for more information: https://caisctpbl.wordpress.com/2016/07/14/what-happened-in-your-town-during-the-pivotal-year-of-1774/